What should a student expect?

 |61%||MATH 026 alone, MATH 110

 Students who choose to participate in the Jump Start program are required to use the ALEKS learning modules to improve their skills and retake the assessment.
 Students are given six weeks of access to the learning modules once they begin.
 During those six weeks, students may use the learning modules as much or as little as they choose.
 For best results, students should plan to spend one to two hours, five days a week, for the six weeks once the modules are open.

 During the Virtual Summer Program, Jump Start students will have the opportunity to get assistance from the Professional Math Tutor, Ashley Wiley.
 Ashley will make regular contact with the students providing them guidance through the learning modules.

 Once the Jump Start student has completed the six-week timeline to improve their mathematics skills, they will retake the ALEKS assessment.
 The second score the student receives will ultimately give them guidance with regards to their placement into either MATH 004 or MATH 021.

 English Learning Module

-Students' skills in writing will be assessed by the SAT-Writing Test.
+Students' skills in writing will be assessed by the SAT-Writing Test or determination from the NSO Adviser.
 All Penn State degree programs require English composition, and ENGL 015 is the standard composition course.
 Jump Start student writing test scores may suggest gaps in their writing ability requiring review before taking ENGL 015.

 SAT - W Score